 The district preference form is used by the ESC-COG Human Resources office to match the school district(s) where you would like to accept substitute vacancies.
-To add or remove a district on your preference list, send an email with your name and Absence Management User ID to substitute@escco.org with the requested changes.
+To add or remove a district on your preference list, send an email to your HR rep with the requested changes.